nix-community/nixvim/CONTRIBUTING.md

 There are a number of helpers to help you correctly implement them:

 - `helpers.mkPlugin`: This helper is useful for simple plugins that are configured through (vim) global variables.
-- `helpers.defaultNullOpts.{mkBool,mkInt,mkStr,...}`: This family of helpers takes a default value and a description, and sets the Nix default to nix.
+- `helpers.defaultNullOpts.{mkBool,mkInt,mkStr,...}`: This family of helpers takes a default value and a description, and sets the Nix default to `null`.
 These are the main functions you should use to define options.
 - `helpers.defaultNullOpts.mkNullable`: This takes a type, a default and a description.
 This is useful for more complex options.
 - `helpers.rawType`: A type to represent raw lua code.
 The values are of the form `{ __raw = "<code>";}`.
 This should not be used if the option can only be raw lua code, `mkStr` should be used in this case.